Stability of Non-Minimally Coupled Topological-Defect Boson Stars: Results

 Figures~\ref{bsgm_l_stability_plot_boson}--\ref{bsgm_l_stability_plot_p2} are composite plots showing both the asymptotic mass, $M_{\infty}$, and maximum compactness, $C_{\mathrm{max}}$ as a function of boson star central amplitude for the families listed in Table~\ref{bsgm_l_table_families}.
 Regions highlighted in gray are stable under small radial perturbations while regions outside the gray shading are unstable.
 The data points plotted here are drawn from our calculations of stationary solutions, not the much more sparsely sampled dynamical simulations.
 As noted above, the stability of each region was determined using far fewer simulations than there are points on the graph.

 Special attention should be paid to Fig.~\ref{bsgm_l_stability_plot_boson} which shows the asymptotic mass, maximum compactness and regions of stability for the case of the mini-boson star.
 For mini-boson stars themselves, it is the region before the first turning point in the mass that is stable~\cite{gleiser1989gravitational, kusmartsev1991gravitational}.
 In all d-stars investigated, the stable region, when it exists, corresponds to the region immediately before the first turning point on the final branch (where $\psi(0)$ assumes its largest values).
-Since we have previously shown that this final branch has no asymptotic shells~\cite{gdreid_2016}, we find that, for all families of d-stars so far investigated, regions of stability are confined to boson-star-like branches without asymptotic shells.
+Since we have previously shown that this final branch has no shells of bosonic matter far from the origin~\cite{gdreid_2016}, we find that, for all families of d-stars so far investigated, regions of stability are confined to boson-star-like branches without asymptotic shells.